Integral representation of random variables with respect to Gaussian processes: Auxiliary facts

-\end{thm} \begin{rmk} In the original theorem it was stated that instead of (\ref{hassu-konditio}) it is also sufficient that the incremental variance $W(t,s)$ is concave.
-Note that in our case usually $W(0,t)\sim t^{2\alpha}$ with $\alpha>\frac{1}{2}$.
-Hence $W(t,s)$ cannot be concave. \end{rmk} \begin{rmk} We remark that the result holds also for stationary Gaussian processes. \end{rmk} \begin{cor} Assume that $X\in\mathcal{X}^\alpha_T$ has stationary increments or is stationary such that $W(0,t)\sim t^{2\alpha}$.
-Then Assumption \ref{assu:smallball} is satisfied. \end{cor} \begin{proof} It is straightforward to see that a function $W(0,x)=x^{2\alpha}$ satisfies (\ref{hassu-konditio}) provided $\alpha > \frac{1}{2}$.
-It remains to note that with $\delta$ small enough, we have $W(0,t-s) \sim C|t-s|^{2\alpha}$ provided $|t-s|\leq \Delta$. \end{proof} \begin{exm} As special examples we note that fractional Brownian motion $B^H$ and the process $\tilde{X}$ satisfy the Assumption \ref{assu:smallball}. \end{exm} For general processes $X\in\mathcal{X}^\alpha_T$ it is not clear when Assumption \ref{assu:smallball} is satisfied.
-In principle one can derive similar result as Theorem \ref{thm:stat_inc_smallball} under similar conditions.
+For general processes, $X\in\mathcal{X}^\alpha_T$ it is not clear when Assumption~\ref{assu:smallball} is satisfied.
+In principle, one can derive similar result as Theorem~\ref{thm:stat_inc_smallball} under similar conditions.
 However, in this case the incremental variance function $W(t+s,s)$ depends also on the starting point $s$.
 Consequently, one needs to check the condition when $s$ is close to $T$.
-Hence in this case the structure of the covariance function is more important.
+Hence in this case, the structure of the covariance function is more important.